SimplGy/swift-simple-api/README.md

 * no block equality -- The intentional lack of block equality in swift makes it difficult to have subscriber lists that contain only functions, so there's a handler abstraction that I wouldn't otherwise have wanted.
 * Hashable protocol implementations ([PATs](https://www.youtube.com/watch?v=XWoNjiSPqI8)) -- since we want to deal with cache objects in the general case, but let everyone define equality for their models as they see fit.
 * "static stored properties not yet supported in generic types" -- challenging, because a memcache should absolutely have a static container of generic `Model` objects.
+* "cannot explicitly specialize a generic function" When I wanted my API instance to have a factory method returning collections with specialized types -- haven't solved this one, changed my call syntax :/

 ## Design Goals